Kansetsu/nextjs-template/README.md

 # nextjs-template
-Template for a nextjs project with all the features configured.
+Template for a nextjs project with all features configured.